 From the medieval castles steeped in history to fun museums for the whole family to tasty trendy restaurants, here are the best things to do in Carlisle!

 I’m going to stick my hand up now and say I really love Carlisle.
-Usually it’s a city that people pass through on their way to the Lake District or to Southern Scotland, but there are loads of things to do in Carlisle to keep you busy for days.
+Usually it’s a city that people pass through on their way to the Lake District or southern Scotland, but there are loads of things to do in Carlisle to keep you busy for days.

 Carlisle is known as the “Border City” being the last frontier in England before reaching Scotland.
 Because of this unique location, Carlisle became an important defensive city throughout English history.
 Basically, that meant it was always attacked first by the Celts.
-Life up here was very hard!
+Life up here was very hard back in the day!

 You can learn all about this fascinating history by exploring Carlisle Castle, the nearby UNESCO World Heritage Site of Hadrian’s Wall, as well as one of the many museums.
 Hadrian’s Wall is a proper bucket list activity but more on that one later.

 Along with its historical sites, the area’s natural beauty being close to the Lake District make it an incredible place to visit.
 Add in cool restaurants and trendy bars and it’s easy to see why this is one of the top places to visit in England.

 So, if you’re wondering what to do in Carlisle, then look no further than these top sights and activities!
 Tick a few of these off and you’re in for an amazing time.

 Just a stone’s throw from the Scottish border, the medieval castle has always been at the heart of Carlisle.
 Over the last 900 years the fortress has witnessed countless attacks from the Celts and the Scots.
 It has also housed a fair few infamous prisoners too, one of which was Mary the Queen of Scots.
 Today though, Carlisle Castle is the city’s main attraction.